mlu-malu/medico-legal-rag/README.md

 # medico-legal-rag
-This repository provides codes and pipelines for a RAG system on NHS clinical-negligence cases, benchmarking BM25, dense, hybrid, and reranker retrieval for automated breach and causation reasoning.
-Includes modular evaluation, clustering analyses, and fully reproducible experiments for medical NLP and healthcare AI research.
+This repository contains code and pipelines for a retrieval-augmented generation (RAG) system applied to NHS clinical negligence cases.
+It benchmarks multiple retrieval strategies (BM25, dense, hybrid, hybrid+reranker) for automated breach and causation reasoning, and provides modular evaluation tools, clustering analyses, and fully reproducible experiments to support medical NLP and healthcare AI research.